 With a 6-team playoff, there was a 3-way tie for #2 and for #5 seeds, which lead to an update in Tie-Breaking scenarios after the season.
 Fox Valley Force were initially the #5 seed, but the bracket had them traveling to #4 Fargo, followed by a trip to Sioux City had they won; so they gave up their spot in the playoffs - which moved Northland to #5 and River City into the playoffs at #6.

 #2 Minneapolis Warriors were the defending NEFL Champions, while #1 Sioux City Stampede was coming off a MFA Championship.
 Both teams received a bye and took care of their Semifinal games, to meet in Elite Bowl XI.
 The Stampede would end on-top with their first NEFL Championship, second championship overall.

 For 2019 four of the top 5 teams remain, making every game up for grabs.

 Warriors & Rough Riders opted for CAFL, while the Force moved to a more eastern WI/Chicago league in MSFL, and the Freeze moved back to 9-man.
 The other 3 did not field teams in 2019.

-For 2019 season, the NEFL had a strong showing in non-league games and there were close battles in each of the league games.
-The NEFL Championship was up for grabs, as any of the four teams had a shot, the #4 seed Fargo Invaders would peak at the right time to win Elite Bowl XII.
+For the 2019 season, the NEFL had a strong showing in non-league games and there were close battles in each of the league games.
+The NEFL Championship was up for grabs, as any of the four teams had a shot.

 Through league play, there were 2 ties in standings; St Paul Pioneers & Sioux City Stampede were both (4-2), while Northland Bulls & Fargo Invaders were both (2-4).